What is a CRA net worth audit? - Explained by a Toronto Tax Lawyer

 Opening Net Worth + Reported Income – Expenditures = Closing Net Worth

-Any amount in excess will be treated as income by the CRA.
+Any amount in excess will be treated as income by the Canada Revenue Agency.

 The net-worth tax audit method relies upon the simple assumption that when a taxpayer accumulates wealth in a taxation year, there are two options; to either spend or invest the income.